You have to be living in a cave to not know what a GIF is.

 So do try GIFs in your next email campaign & let us know how it goes.
 I would even suggest you do an A/B test to see how an email with a GIF vs the one without GIF performs.

 Since I am talking about A/B testing feature (fancy enough?) , let me introduce to you - SendX.
 An email marketing platform that will align with your email marketing strategy while giving you features like A/B testing, email templates, automations and integrations.
 Do check out SendX for free for 14-days before you even pay a penny or give them your precious credit card.

 GIF stands for Graphical Interchange Format.
 It was invented by a US software writer called Steve Wilhilte in 1987.
 They are nothing but a series of images or soundless videos that keep looping and don't need to be played manually.

 2) Why are GIFs in email so popular?

 GIFs are so popular because continuous motion attracts attention.
 Visuals, especially moving ones, express not just what you say, but how you say.
 Also, GIFs are supported across most email clients.
 To show a short clip, a GIF is a more popular way than linking to a video that takes you outside the email.

 3) How are GIFs used in email marketing?

-GIFs are used in email marketing to explain the features of a product, to display a thought, to promote varieties available in a product, to show a preview of a video, to show the benefits of your product in particular situations, or sometimes just for fun.
+GIFs in email marketing are used to explain the features of a product, to display a thought, to promote varieties available in a product, to show a preview of a video, to show the benefits of your product in particular situations, or sometimes just for fun.

 4) Can you offer some tips to for using GIFs in email marketing?